reeseburns/Predicting-Airbnb-Prices/README.md

-# Predictin Airbnb Prices in Europe
+# Predicting Airbnb Prices in Europe

 ***Context:*** The short-term rental market, led by platforms like Airbnb, has transformed travel and real estate investment globally.
 Accurate pricing predictions have significant value for